mbovijn/BTPog/README.md

 - Buying a mouse with a high polling rate.
 Generally bluetooth mice have a very low polling rate.
 Test this [here](https://www.clickspeedtester.com/mouse-polling-rate-checker/).

 Though, from my experience, even with a value `1.000`, bouncing would sometimes still not work.
 I don't know why..
 But lowering my FPS helped.
+#### Key Presses Before Dodge
+The amount of key presses just before a dodge occurs.

 | Command                                           | Description
 | ---                                               | ---